Round engraved glass plate from the 19th century

 The edge bears an oval field with the letter K and scrollwork.
 The condition is excellent.

 Elegant antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture dates from the late 18th to early 19th centuries.
+Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese *barocco*—meaning an irregularly developed pearl.
 These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

 Attributes / Details